pyQode/pyqode.core/doc/source/getting_started.rst

           For that purpose, there is two way to use pcef:

-            - use a pre-made editor that already fits your needs (from pcef.editors import)
+            - use a pre-made editor that already fits your needs (from pyqode.editors import)
             - use the raw/core editor widget where you can install the modes/panels you really need.

           In both cases user will always have a way to add a new mode/Panel or to disable already installed one.